zdongyu613/GKB_Documentation/content/documentation/data/db_download.md

 ./bin/neo4j-admin load --from=<input the path to the downloaded neo4j dump file> --database=<name of existing database> --force
 ```
 If not, you must create a database after the load operation completes.
 See instructions below.
 If you are using Neo4j v5, you have to migrate the dump database.
-Please refer to [neo4j documentation](https://neo4j.com/docs/upgrade-migration-guide/current/version-5/migration/) for more information.
+Please refer to [Neo4j documentation: Migration](https://neo4j.com/docs/upgrade-migration-guide/current/version-5/migration/) for more information.

-For more details, please refer to [neo4j documentation](https://neo4j.com/docs/operations-manual/4.4/backup-restore/restore-dump/)
+For more details, please refer to [Neo4j documentation: Restore-dump](https://neo4j.com/docs/operations-manual/4.4/backup-restore/restore-dump/).

 #### Create a DBMS from a Dump File